Adey Abate: Making a Difference for the Kingdom of God

 As CURE celebrates International Women’s Day, we are proud to highlight one of our remarkable co-workers, Adey Abate.

 Adey grew up in Addis Ababa but moved to the United States in her teens.
 There, she obtained her bachelor’s in finance and her master’s in applied economics.
 While still in college, she was recruited to work with the Boeing Commercial Airplane Program as a cost management analyst in Seattle, Washington.
-Later, she moved to Arlington, Virginia to work with Boeing’s Defense sector as a subcontractor manager where she managed several subcontractors, including Booz Allen Hamilton, working on the Integrated Missile Defense Program that Boeing had won from the federal government.
-While working with Booz Allen Hamilton, she was so impressed by the way they ran their business that she joined their organization as a senior consultant.
+Later, she moved to Arlington, Virginia, to work as a subcontractor manager in Boeing’s Defense sector.
+She managed several subcontractors, including Booz Allen Hamilton, working on the Integrated Missile Defense Program that Boeing had won from the federal government.
+While working with Booz Allen Hamilton, she was so impressed by how they ran their business that she joined their organization as a senior consultant.

 Though Adey grew up in what she describes as a “Christian household,” she explains that often, in Ethiopia, Christians barely delve deeper than the surface of their held faith.